tpm2-software/tpm2-tss-engine/man/tpm2tss-genkey.1.md

 # EXAMPLES

-Engine informations can be retrieved using:
+Engine information can be retrieved using:
 ```
 $ openssl engine -t -c tpm2tss
 ```